ripom/AVD-Deployment/hostsessions/BICEP/README.md

 # Deploy HostPool and Host Sessions using BICEP

 This BICEP repository contains a sample AVD HostPool and HostSession deployment using BICEP script.
-The script has a main file that call 2 modules one to create the hostpool and another one to create the vost sessions.
+The script has a main file that call 2 modules one to create the hostpool and another one to create the host sessions.
-In this specific case you have 2 different BICEP main files, 2 different BICEP vm-sessionshost files and one BICEP hostpool file, this is to have the option to deploy Host Session using Marketplace Images or using Azure Compute Gallery based Images.
+Based on the parameter imageType (that can have one of those values: "Marketplace" or "Gallery"), you can deploy VMs based on a Marketplace Image or a Custom Image.
+If you are using Marketplace, then you shoud also use those parameters:
+    publisher=<Specify the Publisher: MicrosoftWindowsDesktop>
+    offer=<Speficy the Offer: Windows-11>
+    sku=<Specify the SKU: win11-22h2-entn>
+    ImageVersion=<Specify the Image Version: latest>
+    imageType="Marketplace"

+If you are using Gallery, then you shoud also use those parameters:
+    SIGname=<Specify the name of the Azure Compute Gallery: myGallery>
+    ImageDefName=<Specify the Image Definition Name: myImageDef>
+    ImageVersion=<Specify the Image Version: latest>
+    imageType="Gallery"

 ```
 The pre-requisite you need for this script: